 Normal and Error Injection Runs: A single run of the experiment is defined as the transfer of at least 8,000 packets of the video feed.
 A normal run is one where no errors are injected, though the variability of the environment may create congestion and transient instability such as spikes in latency.
 In the error injection runs, three kinds of message errors are simulated in the network - drops, delays and reordering.
+The first type of error is message drop where a message is dropped on the downward link between the RH and a single receiver.
 In one error injection run, a single receiver is identified as the faulty (or, malicious) one and the error injector works on its link.
-For message drops, a message is dropped on the downward link between the RH and a single receiver.
 For simulating message delays, the ack packet from the faulty receiver is delayed on the upstream link to the RH.
 For injecting message reorderings, we vary the inter-message gap (M_d) between the messages which are to be reordered.
 Recollect that the ack window (W_a) is the number of packets for which one ack gets sent.
 If $M_d < W_a$, then TRAM buffers the out-of-order packet and delivers it when an ordered sequence of packets can be created.
-This results in behavior identical to the error free case.
-If $M_d \ge W_a$, then the receiver sends a nack in the next ack window for the message whose place was taken by the out-of-order packet.
+This results in behavior identical to the error free case since the element in the ack bit vector is reset to 0 when the message is delivered in-order.
+If $M_d > W_a$, then the receiver sends a nack in the next ack window for the message whose place was taken by the out-of-order packet.
 This is identical to the message drop case and hence we do not separately show results for the message reordering case.